BhallaLab/moose/docs/source/install/install.rst

 Below are packages which you may want to install to use MOOSE Graphical User Interface.

 - Required:
-    - PyQt4 (4.8.x) For Python GUI
+    - PyQt4 (4.8.x).
+For Python GUI
-    - Matplotlib ( >= 1.1.x) For plotting simulation results
+    - Matplotlib ( >= 2.x).
+For plotting simulation results
-    - NetworkX (1.x) For automatical layout
+    - NetworkX (1.x).
+For automatical layout
-    - suds/suds-jurko (0.4) For accessing models hosted on biomodels database.

 - Optional:
-    - python-libsbml For reading and writing signalling models from and into SBML format
+    - python-libsbml.
+For reading and writing signalling models from and into SBML format

 On ``Ubuntu/Debian``, these can be installed with
 ::